mattdrapkin/mattdrapkin/README.md

 ## 💡 Projects

 ### QuickCase
+Building an AI-powered Law Review editor.
+Upload your draft to catch any Bluebook formatting mistakes, gather all referenced sources at once, and find where each source adequately supports the claims made in the manuscript.
+Built primarily with Next.js, FastAPI, PostgreSQL, OpenAI LLM/text embedding models, and Pinecone.

 ### Locked: The AI E-reader
 Developed an AI-enhanced e-reader that prompts users with quiz questions as they read, promoting active recall and spaced repetition study strategies.
 This project involved React, Express.js, PostgreSQL, and AWS S3, among other technologies.